- Janice Gray

 As a teacher, Janice consistently scores very highly in student satisfaction surveys and she has designed and implemented new courses within the Faculty.

-She is interested in supervising PhD candidates in the fields of property law, water law, sewage law, food security as it relates to land and water, energy law (particularly unconventional gas) and governance of those fields.
+She is interested in supervising PhD candidates in the fields of property law, water law, sewage law, food security as it relates to land and water, energy law (particularly unconventional gas) and/or governance of those fields.

 Areas of expertise